Get More ROI From Your Corporate Website

 Orient your customers

-Although customers are not always the focus of the corporate website content, they do come.
+Although customers are not always the focus of the organizational or corporate website content, they do come.
 They are curious to learn about the company behind the products or services they rely on and, occasionally they are lost looking for your products or spare parts.
 Help them by providing links for the ‘lost’ and ensuring their concerns are also represented in the stories you tell.
 This is another touchpoint where you bring your brand to life, be sure all the messaging is consistent.

 Give contact info